belindadunu/deployment4/README.md

 ### Configure Email Notifications in Jenkins

-To setup notifications in Jenkins:
+To set notifications in Jenkins:

 1. In "Manage Jenkins" > "Configure System", scroll to "Jenkins Location".
 - Enter in email under "System Admin e-mail address.